‘Revenge of the Nerds’: Where Are They Now & Which Nerd Is Part of a Hollywood Acting Dynasty?

 20th Century Fox Film Corp.; Bobby Bank/Getty Images

-We can’t forget about Lamar’s best friend Wormser.
+We can’t forget about the youngest Tri-Lamb Wormser.
 He was just 12 years old when he played a college kid and went on to star in several theater shows and got a degree from the NYU film school in 1995.
 He starred as Microsoft cofounder Paul Allen in the Philadelphia Theatre Company premiere of Nerds://A Musical Software Satire.
-While he stays out of the spotlight these days, he has occasionally been seen at some Comic Con events with his Revenge of the Nerds costars.
+While he stays out of the spotlight these days, he has occasionally been seen at some Comic-Con events with his Revenge of the Nerds costars.

 Arnold Poindexter

-Busfield stayed busy after Revenge of the Nerds and has appeared in films and television shows such as Field of Dreams, The West Wing and Sleepy Hollow.
+Busfield stayed busy after Revenge of the Nerds and has appeared in films and television shows such as Field of Dreams, The West Wing, and Sleepy Hollow.
 He also became a successful director, directing shows such as Without a Trace and The Night Shift.
 He also won an Emmy for his work on thirtysomething.
-These days, he is married to Little House on the Prairie star Melissa Gilbert and they live a quiet life on a farm in upstate New York.
-You may also remember him as a baseball player, as he was inducted into the Sacramento Baseball Hall of Fame as a pitcher this year.
+He married Little House on the Prairie star Melissa Gilbert, and they moved to upstate New York.

 Judy